Aadarshkumarsingh8084/Tic-Tac-Toe-Game/README.md

 <h1>Summary</h1>

 <p>This project implements a classic Tic-Tac-Toe game, allowing two players to compete against each other.
 The game features a simple, intuitive interface, enabling users to easily place their marks and determine the winner or a draw.
-It's built with [mention technologies used, e.g., Python, JavaScript, React, etc.] and provides a fun, interactive way to enjoy the traditional game.</p>
+It's built with [mention technologies used, e.g., Python, JavaScript, React, etc.] and provides a fun, interactive way to enjoy the traditional game </p>